awhiting94/feefo_tech_test/README.md

 ## Installation

-• Make sure that both node and npm are installed.
+- Make sure that both node and npm are installed.
 I would recommend using the most recent version of node with LTS, this is currently v20.12.2.
 This will also come with a version of npm.
 I also recommend installing node using NVM, you can read about this here: https://nodejs.org/en/download/package-manager.
-This will allow you to control which versions of node you have installed and will give you the flexibility to run different versions of node should you need to.
+This will give you the flexibility to switch between different versions of node should you need to.
-• Clone the repository from Github to a local folder on your machine.
+- Clone the repository from Github to a local folder on your machine.
-• Install all dependencies from your folders root directory using 'npm install'.
+- Install all dependencies from your folders root directory using 'npm install'.
-• To run the tests headlessly using my custom npm script you will also need to ensure chrome browser is installed.
+- To run the tests headlessly using my custom npm script you will also need to ensure chrome browser is installed.

 ### Running the tests